-Create a series of 3D timeslices for the MBA Victoria building construction site management training simulator being installed at BLSC in Melbourne, covering three main areas of training: residential rebuild, new build and commercial site.
+Create a series of 3D timeslices for the Master Builders Victoria building construction site management training simulator being installed at BLSC (Building Leadership Simulation Centre) in Melbourne, covering three main areas of training: residential rebuild, new build and commercial site.
 Improve onsite health & safety and operations by reducing the number of onsite incidents, costs and delays caused through error

 Following on from the successful deployment of the first UK building construction site management mixed reality training simulator, providing 10 timeslices based upon real-world locations in Birmingham (commercial) and Coventry (residential), the contextual content needed to be updated to reflect Australian building styles and regulations to ensure relevancy of the training provided